What is an Ecosystem?

 Where two species occupy the same niche, only one or the other can survive.
 For example: the red and grey squirrel in Britain.
 The grey (Sciurus carolinensis) was introduced in the 19th centuary and has replaced the native red (Sciurus vulgaris).
 In some areas (near Norwich for example) they do coexist, but together their numbers are lower than if one or the other wholly populated the area, this is inter-specific competition.

-Many millions of years ago, the earth was devoid of any visible life but over time organisms began to colonise.
-The sequence of events is called succession and ends with what is known as the climax community and is the most stable community possible in that particular area.
-So succession could be thought of as the process of getting to the climax community.
+Many millions of years ago, the earth was devoid of any visible life, but later (before human intervention), it became covered in forest.
+This is called the climax community and is the most stable community possible in that particular area.
+The process of getting to the climax community is called succession.

 There is generally a certain pattern to this process - where small plants initially grow for example, which changes the environment and makes it suitable for other species.
-Take the example of a sand dune where a sequence of succession can be seen moving away from the sea, so it is on a geographic gradient.
+Take the example of a sand dune.

 Next to the shore are pioneer plants such as grasses, these make the dune more stable for more complex organisms.
 And this process continues and the dune is made more stable until the most stable community is reached: the climax.